 Training, qualifications & experience

 I was awarded a distinction in MSc Integrative Counselling from Bangor University.
+I also have a first class degree in English Language and Philosophy from Cardiff University.

 British Association for Counselling & Psychotherapy